DBCDK/bibliotekdk-next-api/src/datasources/README.md

 }
 ```

-Add howru check to datasource by exporting a createStatusChecker function.
+Add howru check to datasource by exporting a function named status.
 Checks are executed when visiting http:localhost:3000/howru.

+Override default batch loader by exporting a function named batchLoader.